Skip to main content

 4. Schedule CheckvsHuman visually scans dispatch boardAI queries calendar APIs in real-time

-5. Tech RoutingvsHuman selects available techAI routes nearest location-qualified technician
+5. Tech RoutingvsHuman selects available techAI routes nearest location-qualified tech

 6. ConfirmationvsHuman calls or texts backAI confirms ETA during the initial call